kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ###Key pair generation

 Kadena uses Ed25519 public/private key pair signatures.
 Chainweaver can be used to easily generate compatible key pairs.
-Alternatively, you can generate key pairs yourself by following any kind of Ed25519 key generation method such as [this one](https://github.com/kadena-community/secure-keygen) contributed to our community GitHub.
+Alternatively, you can generate key pairs yourself by following any kind of Ed25519 key generation method such as <a href="https://github.com/kadena-community/secure-keygen" target="_blank">this one</a> contributed to our community GitHub.

-Learn more about Ed25519 [here](https://ed25519.cr.yp.to/).
+Learn more about Ed25519 <a href="https://ed25519.cr.yp.to/" target="_blank">here</a>).

 ###Basic safety tips